-The expert opinion and analysis of Jeff C. Parmet, the founder and principal of DisputeSoft LLC, proved critical to the court’s finding that InDyne was unable to produce a version of source code as it existed on the date of publication for comparison with Abacus’s allegedly infringing source code.
+The expert opinion and analysis of Jeff C. Parmet, the founder of DisputeSoft LLC, proved critical to the court’s finding that InDyne was unable to produce a version of source code as it existed on the date of publication for comparison with Abacus’s allegedly infringing source code.
 Mr. Parmet demonstrated that InDyne only possessed a version of source code that had been modified numerous times during InDyne’s performance of its contract with NASA.
 More specifically, Mr. Parmet’s expert report showed that the InDyne source code at issue contained over 95 references to InDyne’s 2003 NASA contract.12 Because the date of publication for the source code was August 2003, and because InDyne’s engagement with NASA began in September of 2003, there would not have been any mention of InDyne’s contract with NASA in the code had it been properly preserved.

 Mr. Parmet also demonstrated that 36% of InDyne’s source code files had last-modified dates after the publication date.13 While the defendant did not dispute that some degree of copying had in fact occurred, the court found that InDyne could not prove which portions of the source code at issue were part of the original work and which portions of the code were modified during InDyne’s engagement with NASA.14 InDyne’s source code, taken together with Mr. Parmet’s expert report, persuaded the court that InDyne would not be able to satisfy its burden of proof on summary judgment.
 Therefore, the court ruled that InDyne would not have been able to satisfy the second prong of the Feist test for copyright infringement—i.e., a showing that “copying of constituent elements of the work that are original” had occurred—had InDyne been permitted to proceed with its case.15